 New Jersey has enacted legislation (P.L.
-2000, c.80, enacted August 14, 2000) to establish a New Jersey Earned Income Tax Credit (EITC) program.
+2000, c.
+80, enacted August 14, 2000) to establish a New Jersey Earned Income Tax Credit (EITC) program.
 This program will further promote work and job retention by supplementing the incomes of low-income working families as they move up the career ladder and remain independent from public assistance.
-For purposes of the New Jersey Earned Income Tax Program and claiming of State MOE funds, the definition of a "qualifying child" parallels that found in the Internal Revenue Code used for Federal Income Tax reporting purposes.
-The New Jersey EITC program is available to families with annual earned incomes of \$20,000 or less.
-Federal TANF and/or State MOE moneys will be used to fund that portion of the credit that is refunded to the taxpayer that exceeds the taxpayer's tax bill.
+EITC is a one time payment to low-income families allowing them to address non-recurrent short-term financial crises.
+For purposes of claiming State MOE funds, the definition of a "qualifying child" parallels that found in the Internal Revenue Code used for Federal Income Tax reporting purposes but does not include foster care children, disabled children over age 21 and foster-care pre-adoptive children.
+The New Jersey EITC program is available to families with annual earned incomes up to an amount determined by legislation.
+Federal TANF and/or State MOE money will be used to fund that portion of the credit that is refunded to the taxpayer that exceeds the taxpayer's tax bill.